jasp-stats/jasp-desktop/Resources/Help/analyses/anova.md

     - Upper: The upper bound of the confidence interval.
 - SE: The standard error of the mean difference.
 - t: The value of the t-statistic.
-- Cohen's D: The effect size Cohen's d.
+- Cohen's d: The effect size Cohen's d.
 Cohen's d does not correct for multiple comparisons.
 - p<sub>tukey</sub>: Tukey's corrected p-value for multiple comparisons.
 - p<sub>scheffe</sub>: Scheffe's corrected p-value for multiple comparisons.
 - p<sub>bonf</sub>: Bonferroni's corrected p-value for multiple comparisons.